Sins of the Father - Chapter 1: Last Rites - The Penitent Man

 My phone buzzed.
 A text from Lily, my sixteen-year-old niece.
 The only family I had left, the only person who gave a damn whether I lived or died.

 *Uncle Marcus when are you coming to visit?
-I had that dream again.*
+I had that dream again.
+The one with the cathedral.
+But this time I touched the blood on the floor and I SAW things.
+Faces.
+People dying.
+Is that normal?*

 Headlights cut across the alley mouth, and Chen's unmarked sedan pulled up.
 She climbed out, already wearing latex gloves and a expression that said she was regretting taking my call.
 Behind her, a Crime Scene Unit van pulled up, and I recognized Martinez and Wong, two of the techs who'd learned to stop asking questions when Chen brought them to the weird ones.